Lifetime Achievement Award

 2016 - Chris Bradley - President, Cuddledown

-2019 - Bob Webb - VP Marketing, Potpourri Group
+2019 - Bob Webb - VP Marketing, Potpourri Group (Deceased)

 2021 - Cindy Marshall - CEO, Shine Strategy

-2023 - Karen Mayhew - DataAxle
+2023 - Karen Mayhew - Former SVP of Marketing at DataAxle

-2023 - Lois Brayfield - J. Schmid
+2023 - Lois Brayfield - Former President and CEO of J. Schmid

-The Board of Directors desire that the procedures and criteria used for making this award be sound, judicious, and deliberative.
-Any board member can nominate an individual.
-Discussion on the nominee and their qualifications to be on Fall board meeting agenda with a vote taken at same board meeting and the award presented at Annual Spring Conference.
+The Board of Directors desires that the procedures and criteria used for making this award be sound, judicious, and deliberative.
+Any NEMOA member can nominate an individual.
+Discussion on the nominee and their qualifications to be at a Fall board meeting agenda with a vote taken at the same board meeting.
+The award will be presented at the Annual Spring Conference.
+There will be no more than one award in a year except in special circumstances.
+If the board feels that none of the applicants are worthy, no award will be granted.

 Eligibility